 Also look at whether there are any other simple things to do to improve your finances.
-The one thing you suddenly have more of is time, so switch energy suppliers and see if you can reclaim any PPI.
+The one thing you suddenly have more of is time, so check out all the ideas in this financial review program.

 2. Benefits whilst you are out of work

-- If you have paid enough National Insurance you will be entitled to Job Seekers Allowance (contribution based) for 6 months even if you have a partner who is earning a lot or a lot of money in the bank.
+- If you have paid enough National Insurance you will be entitled to New Style Job Seekers Allowance for six months even if you have a partner who is earning a lot or a lot of money in the bank.

-- If your household now has a low income, you should be able to get Council Tax Support – contact your local council about this.
+- If your household now has a low income, you should be able to get Council Tax Support – apply through your local council’s website.

 3. Put your debts on hold

-Doing this will harm your credit record but, unless you know you can walk into another job easily, it has to be done.
-If you carry on spending on your credit card until it is maxed out, or borrowing to be able to make debt repayments, your situation is getting much worse every month.
+It’s better to take action on your debts – if you carry on spending on your credit card until it is maxed out, or borrowing to be able to make debt repayments, your situation is getting much worse every month.